7DaysToMod/7daystomod.github.io/mods/PaydayLib/index.md

 Ensure you have admin rights and run the following commands

 This will set up Paydaylib with a currency called "MyCoolNameForCoins".
-Each player will recieve 50 MyCoolNameForCoins when they first join, and an additional 1 MyCoolNameForCoins per minute they are on the server.
+Each player will receive 50 MyCoolNameForCoins when they first join, and an additional 1 MyCoolNameForCoins per minute they are on the server.

 ```